SICKAppSpaceCodingStarterKit/CSK_Template_LiveConnectDemo/README.md

-# CSK_Module_LiveConnect
+# CSK_Template_LiveConnectDemo
-This module provides the possibility to communicate data to a digital device (digital twin) configured in the SICK AssetHub.
+CSK template to show how to exchange data with a digital device (digital twin) configured in the SICK AssetHub using SICK LiveConnect.

 ## Pairing
 Before data can be exchanged, the physical gateway device must first be paired with the digital twin in the SICK AssetHub.
 Please do the following step by step:

 **SICK AssetHub**

  1. Open the digital service [SICK AssetHub](https://assethub.cloud.sick.com) -- In order to use the SICK AssetHub, you need to subscribe it via the [SICK Digital Service Catalog](https://cloud.sick.com/subscription)
 -- You also need a subscription for SICK LiveConnect